Full story of the tanker accident that burnt several in Lagos

 According to Animashaun, the tanker which was painted red, had no company name on it.

-At about 5:30pm on Thursday, June 28, 2018, images of a long line of cars getting burnt in broad daylight on the busiest expressway in Nigeria, found their way into social media.
+At about 5:30pm on Thursday, June 28, 2018, images of a long line of cars getting burnt in broad daylight on the busiest expressway in Nigeria, found their way to social media.
 The dark balls of fire would morph into thick black clouds amid cries for help.

 Eyewitnesses say many had to be resuscitated after they inhaled black soot.